Renly Baratheon: Storylines

 Renly Baratheon is the youngest of the Baratheon brothers and Lord of Storm's End.
 He is described as handsome and charismatic, winning friends easily.
 Renly serves on Robert's council as Master of Laws.
 After Robert dies, Renly declares himself King of the Seven Kingdoms in A Clash of Kings, wins the support of the Baratheon bannermen as he is their Lord Paramount, and seals an alliance with House Tyrell by marrying Margaery Tyrell.
 Before he can march on the capital though, he hears Stannis is besieging Storm's End.
 Renly marches there, intending to kill his brother in battle, and turning down an offer to become Stannis' heir.
 Before the battle he is assassinated by a shadow conjured by Melisandre, though it is unclear if Stannis is aware of this or not.

 TV adaptation

-Renly Baratheon is played by the British actor Gethin Anthony in the television adaption of the series of books.
+Renly Baratheon is played by the British actor Gethin Anthony in the television adaptation of the series of books.

 Gethin Anthony on his character: "The reason why I like playing him is I think he's a fantastic man who believes in Westeros being a cultured and enlightened place.
-His major advantage -- and why he gets on well in the world -- is that he gets on well with people."
+His major advantage, and why he gets on well in the world, is that he gets on well with people."